JazzyLucas/SplashDown/README.md

 If the transforms don't look similar just right click the **Transform** header and then Reset.
 A final step towards organizing the project is to Parent the **Main Camera** and **Directional Light** GameObjects for future organization.
 You can simply do this by dragging each one onto their respective **Empty** GameObjects.
 It should now look similar to this:<br />
 ![Image 0-6](https://i.imgur.com/UGsgkmE.png)<br/>
-The technique of parenting other GameObjects to other GameObjects is very useful when categorizing different things in a scene.
+The technique of parenting GameObjects to other GameObjects is very useful when categorizing different things in a scene.
 It becomes very necessary when animating models and particles.
 From now on in this tutorial I won't go through the step-by-step process everytime I parent or create GameObjects as you can refer to it here.<br/>

 ## Step 1: Player and a Floor
 No programming quite yet, but let's get some more GameObjects into the scene.
 Create two new 3D Objects, a **Cube** and a **Capsule**.
 These are probably looking super small in your Scene, but that's just your perspective right now.
 If you hold right click in your scene's view and use your WASD keys then you can navigate around.
 It's fairly similar to any freecam used in most sandbox games, but you can watch [this video](https://www.youtube.com/watch?v=aCM3J4fG8B0) for some more help if you need it.
 Your scene should look something like this:<br/>